What’s The Difference Between Obstetrics and Gynecology?

 Training

-For future students of OB/GYN careers, a complete residency-training program must be completed after medical school graduation.
+For future students of OB/GYN careers, a complete residency training program must be completed after medical school graduation.
 These programs focus on health in all stages of pregnancy.
 This can be as early as pre-conception to post-pregnancy.
-The students residents learn about everything from issues around prenatal diagnosis, genetics, counseling, and more.
+The student residents learn about everything from issues around prenatal diagnosis, genetics, counseling, and more.

 This also includes the in-depth instruction on:

-Most residents who complete the program can go straight into practice, however residents can decide to subspecialize and continue with, what they call, fellowship training that lasts anywhere from two to four years.
+Most residents who complete the program can go straight into practice.
+However, residents can decide to subspecialize and continue with, what they call, fellowship training which lasts anywhere from two to four years.
 In a primary subspecialty such as:

 Practice